diyessi/explications/content/articles/srt1.md

 ---

 There is one other detail to be dealt with.
-The above is for exact arithmetic.
+The above argument is for exact arithmetic.
 For the `.99` case, `COMMON+1` is 27 1s.
 If we had not cleared the low bit of \(f\), it would also have been 27 1s and division would have result in a fraction of 1.
 This would have been shifted right one and the exponent increased.
 The `ANA` in instruction `MISRT1011` ensures that the value in `COMMON` is less than `COMMON+1` so that the division is not 1 and the exponent is not increased.

 ```
        CLA COMMON+1                                                    MISRT1028